jongiddy/jute/docs/reference.rst

       Check if underlying object claims to provide the interface.

-      Although it allows the caller to see if the underlying object supports any interface, since it does not provide access to the interface, its main use is to perform feature checks for marker interfaces (interfaces that have the same syntax, but different semantics to the supplied interface).
+      Although it allows the caller to see if the underlying object supports an interface, it does not provide access to the interface, unless the interfaces contain attributes in common.
+      This makes it most useful for performing feature checks for marker interfaces (interfaces that have the same syntax, but different semantics to the supplied interface).

       :return: True if the underlying object claims to provide the interface, or False otherwise.